 The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 Alongside core technology firms, DevOps is growing in popularity among industrial processes, especially in the manufacturing sector.
-DevOps suits the manufacturing sector more, considering the industry’s busy process chain running around the clock.
+DevOps in manufacturing sector suits more, considering the industry’s busy process chain running around the clock.

 DevOps is gaining traction as a vital IT practice across industries of various sizes and types, ranging from startups to established technology firms and manufacturing plants.
 The continuous activity in manufacturing production chains makes DevOps strategies particularly suitable for this sector.